 10. Crater Ice on Our Moon

-In the darkest and coldest parts of our Moon, scientists directly observed definitive evidence of water ice.
+In the darkest and coldest parts of our Moon, scientists have directly observed definitive evidence of water ice.
 These ice deposits are patchy and could be ancient.
 Most of the water ice lies inside the shadows of craters near the poles, where the warmest temperatures never reach above -250 degrees Fahrenheit.
 Because of the very small tilt of the Moon’s rotation axis, sunlight never reaches these regions.

 A team of scientists used data from a NASA instrument on India’s Chandrayaan-1 spacecraft to identify specific signatures that definitively prove the water ice.
-The Moon Mineralogy Mapper not only picked up the reflective properties we’d expect from ice, but was able to directly measure the distinctive way its molecules absorb infrared light, so it can differentiate between liquid water or vapor and solid ice.
+The Moon Mineralogy Mapper not only picked up the reflective properties we’d expect from ice, but it was able to directly measure the distinctive way its molecules absorb infrared light, so it can differentiate between liquid water or vapor and solid ice.

 With enough ice sitting at the surface – within the top few millimeters – water would possibly be accessible as a resource for future expeditions to explore and even stay on the Moon, and potentially easier to access than the water detected beneath the Moon’s surface.